One-of-a-Kind Pieces / Ultra Limited "Series"

 They are not remade and are sold 'as is,' with a discount: an opportunity for you to acquire a beautiful, original piece at a reduced price while participating in building a more sustainable world.

 All the scraps I generate during production are also repurposed.
-When they are not reused in my workshop for reinforcement, mosaic work to create larger pieces, or as-is for small creations (keychains, bookmarks, etc.), I donate them based on their nature and size: to other artisans for their creations (such as costume jewelry) or to associations, community centers, and schools for their workshops.
+When they are not reused in my workshop for reinforcement, made in mosaic works to create larger pieces, or as-is for small creations (keychains, bookmarks, etc.), I donate them based on their nature and size: to other artisans for their creations (such as costume jewelry) or to associations, community centers, and schools for their workshops.

 Above and Beyond